Asbestos

 Asbestos-Related Diseases

-People exposed to asbestos could develop any number of illnesses 10-50 years later, such as mesothelioma, lung cancer, and asbestosis.
+People exposed to asbestos could develop any number of illnesses decades later, such as mesothelioma, lung cancer, and asbestosis.
 Learn about the most notable asbestos-related diseases below.

 Lung Cancer

 Lung cancer is the most common type of cancer caused by asbestos exposure.
-Roughly 8,000 to 10,000 people die of asbestos lung cancer every year.
+Roughly 8,500 to 10,500 people die of asbestos lung cancer every year, according to data from the U.S. Centers for Disease Control and Prevention (CDC).

 “Smokers who are also exposed to asbestos have a risk of developing lung cancer that is greater than the individual risks from asbestos and smoking added together.”